How to Stop iPhone Calendar Spam

 Again, don’t decline or accept these invites.
 Get rid of these events by following these steps instead.

-Open the spam event in the calendar app and click Delete Event.
+Open the spam event in the Calendar app and tap Delete Event.
 The delete option may be unavailable in some cases, so if this happens to you, it’s best to leave the event alone.
 Ignoring the event will tell the scammers that your account is inactive.

 Removing Calendar Spam in Earlier iOS Versions

-Launch your calendar app and tap Calendars.
-Scroll through the list and press the More Info icon for any calendar you don’t recognize.
+Launch your Calendar app and tap Calendars at the bottom of the screen.
+Scroll through the list and tap the More Info icon (the circle with an “i”) next to any calendar you don’t recognize.
 Then scroll down and tap Delete Calendar.

-If you’re still experiencing the problem, you can delete the subscription in Settings:
+If you’re still experiencing the problem, you can delete the subscription through Settings:

-3. Select Subscribed Calendars and look for calendars you don’t recognize.
+3. Select Subscribed Calendars and look for any calendars you don’t recognize.

-4. Tap the suspicious calendar and then Delete Account.
+4. Tap the suspicious calendar and then tap Delete Account.

 How to Prevent Spam